arkatebi/OpenWorld-problem/README.md

 Repeated run of the program, will create subsequent version of the output file.

-The program can also take an output filename prefix as the program argument as shown below:
+The program can also take an output filename prefix as an additional argument which shown below:

 ```
 python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=sprot_genes.stat